-Religion or belief60
+Religion or belief 57

-- 77. Religion or belief is collected on the DDB Student Return61 and DDB Student Alternative (SA) Record62 only.
-It records the religion or belief of the student, on the basis of their own self-assessment.
-The field is collected for all students, having become compulsory in 2017-18. - 78.
-The use of religion or belief data has previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+- 81. Religion or belief is collected on the DDB Student Return and DDB Student Alternative (SA) Record only.
+It records the religion or belief of the student, on the basis of their own selfassessment.
+The field is collected for all students, having become compulsory in 2017-18. - 82.
+Population and year coverage restrictions applied to religion or belief data are detailed in Table 1 and Table 2.